Troilite: Occurrence

 Troilite has been reported from a variety of meteorites occurring with daubréelite, chromite, sphalerite, graphite, and a variety of phosphate and silicate minerals.
 It has also been reported from serpentinite in the Alta mine, Del Norte County, California, and in layered igneous intrusions in Western Australia, the Ilimaussaq intrusion of southern Greenland, the Bushveld Complex in South Africa and at Nordfjellmark, Norway.
-In the South African and Australian occurrence it is associated with copper, nickel, platinum iron ore deposits occurring with pyrrhotite, pentlandite, mackinawite, cubanite, valleriite, chalcopyrite and pyrite.
+In the South African and Australian occurrence, it is associated with copper, nickel, platinum, and iron ore deposits occurring with pyrrhotite, pentlandite, mackinawite, cubanite, valleriite, chalcopyrite and pyrite.

 Troilite is extremely rarely encountered in the Earth's crust (even pyrrhotite is relatively rare compared to pyrite and Iron(II) sulfate minerals).
 Most troilite on Earth is of meteoritic origin.
 One iron meteorite, Mundrabilla contains 25 to 35 volume percent troilite.
 The most famous troilite-containing meteorite is Canyon Diablo.
 Canyon Diablo Troilite (CDT) is used as a standard of relative concentration of different isotopes of sulfur.
 Meteoritic standard was chosen because of the constancy of the sulfur isotopic ratio in meteorites, whereas the sulfur isotopic composition in Earth materials varies due to the bacterial activity.
-In particular, certain sulfate reducing bacteria can reduce ^{32}SO_{4}^{2−} 1.07 times faster than ^{34}SO_{4}^{2−}, which may increase the ^{34}S/^{32}S ratio by up to 10%.
+In particular, certain sulfate reducing bacteria (SRB) can reduce ^{32}SO_{4}^{2−} 1.07 times faster than ^{34}SO_{4}^{2−}, which may increase the ^{34}S/^{32}S ratio in the residual sulfate by up to 10 % while this ratio simultaneously decreases in the reduced sulfides.
+So, the ^{34}S/^{32}S ratio is a helpful indicator for microbial sulfate reduction.

 Troilite is the most common sulfide mineral at the lunar surface.
-It forms about one percent of the lunar crust and is present in any rock or meteorite originating from moon.
+It forms about one percent of the lunar crust and is present in any rock or meteorite originating from the Moon.
 In particular, all basalts brought by the Apollo 11, 12, 15 and 16 missions contain about 1% of troilite.

 Troilite is regularly found in Martian meteorites (i.e. those originating from Mars).
 Similar to the Moon's surface and meteorites, the fraction of troilite in Martian meteorites is close to 1%.

 Based on observations by the Voyager spacecraft in 1979 and Galileo in 1996, troilite might also be present in the rocks of Jupiter’s satellites Ganymede and Callisto.
 Whereas experimental data for Jupiter's moons are yet very limited, the theoretical modeling assumes large percentage of troilite (~22.5%) in the core of those moons.